ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-4-2.md

-Chapter 3: Techniques and Exercises for Mindful Sleep: Body Scan Meditation for Sleep
+Body Scan Meditation for Sleep
 =====================================================================================

 In this chapter, we will explore the body scan meditation technique for promoting relaxation and restful sleep.